cleebot/fantasy-wire/README.md

 - Add a comments section for articles
 - Let users save favorite articles
 - streamline application for mobile users
+- Add a searchbar to lookup specific players

 ***